Patatonestro/python-restorante-website-project/README.md

-For anyone wants to save time I made a video demo:
+🌟🌟🌟For anyone wants to save time I made a video demo:🌟🌟🌟 check demo1.mov.zip in the file!!!